-A: If the student is on their first placement using the ePAD this may be a misunderstanding and you can explain to the student that staff details may not be used for any sign-off within the ePAD without their specific permission.
+A: If the student is on their first placement using the ePAD this may be a training issue and you can explain to the student that staff details may not be used for any sign-off within the ePAD without their specific permission.
 If it occurs again, or if the student should already be aware of ePAD sign-off rules, then the matter should be reported to the university.
-If the student cannot be verified by any staff as present on placement when they have claimed to be this must also be immediately referred to the university.
+The matter must also be referred to the university if the student cannot be verified by any staff as present on placement when they have claimed to be.